 Kale, beetroot, carrot or sweet potato crisps

-Sticks of celery or carrot with low fat dip
+Sticks of celery or carrots with low-fat dip

-As a general rule of thumb, complex carbohydrates such as whole-grains, and snacks packed with fibre and vitamins are ideal.
-Stay away from processed sugars and sweets, which can affect your concentration.
+As a general rule of thumb, complex carbohydrates such as whole grains and snacks packed with fibre and vitamins are ideal.
+Avoid processed sugars and sweets, as they can impact your concentration.

 Don't skip meals

 The student lifestyle can be hectic, as you rush between lectures across campus.
-But you should always allocate some time in your day to eat 3 nutritional meals.
-Wake up earlier to accommodate a suitable breakfast into your morning routine and consider taking a nutritional packed lunch.
+However, it's essential to allocate some time in your day to eat three nutritional meals.
+Wake up earlier to accommodate a suitable breakfast into your morning routine and consider taking a nutrition-packed lunch.

-There will most likely be places on campus for you to sit down with friends and enjoy a meal.
+There will likely be places on campus where you can sit down with friends and enjoy a meal.
 While on-campus cafes and canteens - perhaps even your student's union bar - will be your first consideration for eating, don't forget that surrounding eateries might offer a discount for students.

-If you find you haven't got enough time in the morning, try swapping a bowl of cereal for a home-made fruit smoothie.
+If you find you don't have enough time in the morning, try swapping a bowl of cereal for a homemade fruit smoothie.
 Blend up fruit with some low-fat yoghurt or milk for a thick, creamy and refreshing smoothie.
-Try blending some banana, peanut butter (or substitute), natural yoghurt, low-fat milk and honey for a sweet and delicious protein-packed smoothie.
+Try blending bananas, peanut butter (or a substitute), natural yoghurt, low-fat milk, and honey for a sweet and delicious protein-packed smoothie.

-It's important to note that you shouldn't substitute every meal with a smoothie, shake, cereal or protein bar, but it can be a saving grace if you don't have the time to sit down and eat a balanced meal.
+It's essential to note that you shouldn't substitute every meal with a smoothie, shake, cereal, or protein bar; however, it can be a lifesaver if you don't have the time to sit down and eat a balanced meal.

 Drink plenty of water

 Dehydration can affect your mental agility and alertness, so it's important to drink plenty of water.
 It shouldn't matter whether you drink bottles of water, tap water or water from a campus fountain.
-Keep a bottle of water with you on hand to quench your thirst and provide your body with the fluids it needs to function properly.
+Keep a bottle of water with you at all times to quench your thirst and provide your body with the fluids it needs to function properly.

 While energy drinks and coffee can give you a boost when studying for long periods, you should manage your consumption of caffeinated beverages as they can lead to a crash, which can disrupt your concentration and affect your sleep patterns.
 Caffeinated drinks are fine in the morning to give you a boost before class, but should be curbed after noon.